IBIC/neuropointillist/docs/usage.md

 to PBS. **Note that you must edit this file before submitting the job.** The defaults that are written here probably won't work for you;
 they are modeled after the University of Michigan's Flux cluster and should be thought of as placeholders.
+All of these defaults can be overridden using the `--pbsPre` flag, which allows you to specify a preamble file with defaults that will be used instead of the program defaults.

 The first thing to change is the partition, which is set to `support_flux` by default.
 You will need to change this to a partition that you have access to on your system.
+Because the job is submitted as a task array job, you can leave the number of nodes and processors alone.
-Next, you need to specify the number of processors you will be using (`procs=`) and give a good estimate for the amount of memory, in MB, your job will use (`pmem=`).
+However, you will need to estimate how much memory, in MB, your job will use (`pmem=`).
 You can get a reasonable estimate by running `make` on your local machine to run one job sequentially.
 The `time` command will give you statistics on how much memory each job uses.
 You would probably want to look at the Maximum